zenml-io/zenml/docs/book/features/step-fixtures.md

 ## Using the `BaseStepConfig`

-Unlike `StepContext`, we cannot pass in the `BaseStepConfig` directly to a step.
+Unlike `StepContext`, we cannot pass in the `BaseStepConfig` directly to a step, but config instances can actually be passed when creating a step.

 We first need to sub-class it:

 ```python
 from zenml.steps import BaseStepConfig